tokenized/protocol-js/README.md

 - **decodeTokenized** takes a Uint8Array (eg a Node Buffer) and returns a structure contaning the decoded Tokenized action.

-- **encodeTokenized** takes an action code and an action and returns the encoded action.
+- **encodeTokenized** takes an action code and an action and a flag to indicate test (false) or production (true) encoding and returns the encoded action.

 - **computeTransferFees** takes a transfer (T1) action and computes the smart contract fee.
   It returns an array of [settlementFee, boomerangFee] where: